Sonic P-06

-Sonic the Hedgehog: Project '06, or simply Sonic P-06, is an upcoming platform game developed by Argentine programmer Ian "ChaosX" Moris for Microsoft Windows.
+Sonic the Hedgehog: Project '06, or simply Sonic P-06, is a platform game developed by Argentine programmer Ian "ChaosX" Moris for Microsoft Windows.
 It is an unofficial remake of the 2006 video game Sonic the Hedgehog, originally developed by Sonic Team and published by Sega.

-As the original game is infamous for its poor quality, the PC port aims to fix its issues, as well as restore content scrapped during development.
-As of April 2023, the project has had five demos released, with each demo getting a bug-fix patch that would address certain issues, while also adding more quality of life improvements, based on fan feedback.
+As the original game is infamous for its poor quality, the PC port aimed to fix its issues, as well as restore content scrapped during development.
+The project had five demos released, with each demo getting a bug-fix patch that would address certain issues, while also adding more quality of life improvements, based on fan feedback.

 Gameplay

 Project '06, a remake of the 2006 video game Sonic the Hedgehog, is a 3D platformer.
 As of Release 5, the game features all nine playable characters: Sonic the Hedgehog, Shadow the Hedgehog, Silver the Hedgehog, Miles "Tails" Prower, Knuckles the Echidna, Rouge the Bat, E-123 Omega, Blaze the Cat, and Amy Rose.

 Although a faithful recreation, Project '06 features various changes designed to improve the experience.
 The time spent on loading screens has been significantly reduced.
 The graphics are more detailed and the game uses different color grading.
 Character attributes have been altered: for example, Sonic and Silver now move faster, while Tails and Knuckles' moves from Sonic Adventure (1998) and Sonic Adventure 2 (2001) have been reintroduced.
 Players can also choose between various cosmetic options, for example, make Sonic's animations resemble those from a 2005 prerelease showing.
 While Project '06 is planned to include all of the original game's stages and boss battles, including those that were originally downloadable content, the game's hub worlds and story modes will not be included in the final release.